-No one wants to linger in probate longer than necessary.
-Unfortunately, disputes among beneficiaries can lead to contested probate.
-Unlike informal probate, contested probate must be handled in the district court.
-At New Mexico Financial and Family, we have decades of experience representing clients in and out of court.
+If you are representing an estate and are worried about contested probate, or you are managing competing claims against an estate, New Mexico Financial & Family is here to provide attentive service and beneficial guidance.
+Knowledgeable in all matters of probate law, our contested probate attorneys have decades of experience assisting clients in and out of court.
 Whether you need help resolving a will contest issue or creditor claim, we work diligently to find the most favorable way of settling your probate case.

-Depending on the facts, will contest matters can be difficult to prove.
+Depending on the facts, will contest matters can be difficult to prove or disprove.
 When you seek our counsel, we provide you with a candid case assessment and work tirelessly to protect your rights and advance your interests.

 When a person dies without a will in New Mexico, their estate is distributed in accordance with the state’s intestate succession laws.
 Unfortunately, this can lead to serious conflicts among personal heirs, especially if a surviving spouse and children exist.
 In some cases, multiple beneficiaries may lay claim to a single piece of property.